Recipes

 - Whole-site scope (final archive behavior):

-qip router warc <content_dir> ... enumerates the full routed site, builds one WARC, then applies recipes/application/warc/*.
+qip router warc <site> ... enumerates the full routed site, builds one WARC, then applies _recipes/application/warc/*.

-Claim: use subset scope while developing recipe logic, and whole-site scope before publishing.
+Use subset scope while developing recipe logic.
+Use whole-site scope before publishing so final archive semantics are still exercised.

 qip router warc controls canonical route host via --host <host>.
 We prefer setting this explicitly for production builds so recipe logic that reads target URLs sees stable, deploy-intended origins.